anthonymcglone2022/gatling/README.md

 ## Pre-requisites before building the project

+- Install Maven and Java.
-- Follow the setup in the postcodes project.
-It has the instructions for Maven, Java & MySQL.
+- Run the postcodes project.

 ## Running the scripts